 Try to imagine not having an internet connection in the modern world.
 Chances are you would have difficulties communicating with loved ones, working at your most effective, and even paying your bills.
 There is a reason that the UN considers an internet connection a human right.

 Yet, in many cases having a fast internet connection is just as important as having an internet connection at all.
 Video calls are becoming the norm, as is streaming content that requires more and more bandwidth.
-The COVID-19 pandemic only showcased the need further, and more of us are adapting to a digital life than ever before.
-The world is moving forward under the assumption of faster internet, and your household better keep up by getting a good service.
+The COVID-19 pandemic only showcased the need further, and more of us are adapting to digital life than ever before.
+The world is moving forward under the assumption of faster internet, and your household better keeps up by getting a good service.

 Therefore, you need to get the internet speeds you were promised by your ISP and ensure no interference with your connection.
 To help you do this, there are speed tests that can help.
 Yet which one (there are countless) should you use, and what are the best ways to use them?
 Keep on reading to learn everything you need to know.